smandekar1/project3/README.txt

 Running the Restaurant Menu App

-1. Clone the github repository using the command clone
+1. Clone the github repository using the command git clone https://github.com/smandekar1/item-catalog
 2.  navigate to the repository directory within shell
 3. Run the database_setup.py command to setup the database
 4. Run the project.py command to start the program